colejoffray/fredbot/README.md

 ## Lessons Learned

-While building this project, we've gained an understanding of the Discord.js environment, mastering the integration of Discord's features to enhance our bot, Fred Bot.
-Handling GET requests has sharpened our skills in making HTTP requests and parsing data for real-time information, while delving into Node.js syntax has equipped us to build an efficient backend for our bot.
-Asynchronous programming in Node.js has become second nature, allowing our bot to handle multiple tasks simultaneously.
-This project has provided a comprehensive understanding of Discord.js, GET requests, Node.js syntax, and asynchronous functions, offering a solid foundation for developing dynamic applications within the Discord environment.
+While building this project, we gained a solid foundation for developing dynamic applications within the Discord environment and a comprehensive understanding of:

+  - Discord.js and integration of Discord's features to enhance our bot, Fred Bot.
+  - Handling GET requests,  HTTP requests and parsing data for real-time information.
+  - Node.js syntax and asynchronous programming.

+## Roadmap

+- Refactor for Express.js functionality

+- Host remotely for multi-server use

 ## Authors